ggibson-LANL/AROMM/README.md

 # AROMM
 OPEN SOURCE ASSERTION: The ‘Yukon River Chemistry Model’ was approved for Open-Source Assertion on 4/9/2025 and assigned #O4870

+## Model Overview:
+This project focused on modeling and analyzing the transport and transformation of Dissolved Organic Carbon (DOC) and its macromolecular composition in Arctic rivers, with a particular emphasis on the Yukon River.
+A central goal was to develop a process-based river model capable of simulating the reactivity and fate of dissolved organic components under conditions characteristic of Arctic river systems.
+The specific objectives were to: (1) model the chemical reactivity of DOC components; (2) parameterize the model to reflect the physical and biogeochemical characteristics of the Yukon River; (3) estimate DOC and it’s macromolecular component concentrations at the river mouth; and (4) evaluate spatial and temporal changes in chemical concentrations along the river continuum.

+The AROMM model developed under this project simulates the evolution of dissolved organic chemicals along the river, from the headwater to the river mouth.

+Model code is written in Python and runs on Mac OS.
+The model should be compatible with any operating system.
+Python ≥ 3.9 is required, along with the following Python packages:
+Numpy - Numerical operations
+Pandas - Data handling and input/output
+Satplotlib - Plotting and visualization
+Scipy - Statistical distributions and optimization pyDOE -Design of experiments (Latin Hypercube Sampling, content, and the structure of the model)

 ## Points of Contact:
 Repository manager: Dr. Georgina Anne Gibson
 Affiliation: Scientist, CCS-2 Division, Los Alamos National Laboratory (LANL)